irishgordo/harvester-wiki/Home.md

 The wiki is used for development documentation.

-Check https://docs.harvesterhci.io/ instead for the Harvester user documentation.
+Check https://docs.harvesterhci.io/ for the Harvester user documentation.

 ## Harvester Roadmap